MaestroEFe/DevOps-Projects-Darey/module2/1.0.linux-shell-scripting/SHELLSCRIPT-A-Z-BASIC.md

     local sum=$((num1 + num2))
     echo $sum  # This becomes the return value
 }

+# function add_numbers with local variables num1 equals first argument passed to the function and num2 equals second argument passed to the function and sum equals num1 plus num2, echo sum..

 #Where
 #local means the variable is only accessible within the function